-Check your ceiling — Take a look at your ceiling to identify any load-bearing beams that run across the house.
-Any walls beneath these beams are probably also load bearing.
-If there is no load-bearing beam below the wall you are considering getting rid of, it’s most likely not supporting any weight.
+- Check your ceiling — Take a look at your ceiling to identify any load-bearing beams that run across the house.
+Any walls beneath these beams are probably also load-bearing.
+If you can’t identify a load-bearing beam below the wall, it’s most likely not supporting any weight.
 However, it’s always best to confirm via the blueprints or get an expert's opinion.

 Load-Bearing Wall Removal Facts

-If you remove a load-bearing wall without the proper planning, it could quickly lead to disaster in the form of structural instability and ceiling sagging.
+If you remove a load-bearing wall without the proper planning, it could quickly lead to disaster in the form of structural instability, ceiling sagging, or worse, collapse.

 - A permit could be required — Some city ordinances require a permit and a structural engineer's sign-off if walls are being replaced or torn down.

 - Replacement support is mandatory — Structural support must be in place before removing the wall.
 It’s necessary to have a plan in place; otherwise, your home will start to sag over time.

 - Know your beams — For this type of project, a heavy-duty beam is needed if you are looking to fully remove a load-bearing wall.
 By purchasing and installing an LVL (laminated veneer lumber) support beam, you can ensure the stability of your home’s structure – you simply can’t rely on anything smaller to support your roof properly.